 I mean you don't even know my name.
 Barbary?
-Barbary is the geography of the foreigner.
+Barbary is what you call Africa.
+Barbary is the geography of the foreigner, the savage.

 Barbary?
-Barbary equals the sly, viscous enemy who must be put down at any price; held down at any cost for the conquers' pleasure.
+Barbary equals the sly, vicious enemy who must be put down at any price; held down at any cost for the conquerors' pleasure.
 Barbary is the name of those without whom you could neither live nor prosper.